-Table 2.3 - Documentation of the Hazard Evaluation Process Natural Hazards Considered 2009 Plan Assessment First Update Assessment How was this determination made?
+Table 2.3 - Documentation of the Hazard Evaluation Process ocess Natural Hazards Considered 2009 Plan Assessment First Update Assessment How was this determination made?
 Why was this determination made?
 Hailstorm Not identified as a significant hazard to be addressed in the plan at that time.
 Considered again and the earlier assessment was determined to still be applicable for the plan update.
 Review of NY State Hazard Mitigation Plan Review of FEMA's Multi-Hazard Identification and Risk Assessment Review of NOAA NCDC Storm Events Database and NOAA National Severe Storms Laboratory NSSL website Ulster County HAZNY Input from Planning Group The State plan includes hailstorms as a discrete hazard and estimates that hail storms in New York State have caused approximately \$3.2 million in property damage and \$60.1 million in crop damage since 1993; and roughly 89 injuries statewide since 1987; with annualized hail losses in Ulster County of just under \$83,000 per year.
 NCDC reports 40 severe hailstorm events (3/4 inch diameter hail or greater) for Ulster County between January 1996 and June 2013, causing \$33,500 in property damages and \$17.1 million in crop damages, but no recorded deaths or injuries.
 Reported crop damages are associated with only two events (May 18, 2000 and June 16, 2008).
 NCDC reports only one event in which "damaging" hail (at least 2 inches in diameter) fell in Ulster County (Kingston - August 13, 2003).
 However, no deaths, injuries, property or crop damages were recorded for this event.
 According to NSSL data Ulster County is located in a part of the country with the lowest annual number of hail days (less than 3), and where the annual average number of damaging hail events is less than 0.25.
 Hailstorms are not included in the Ulster County HAZNY.
 There are minimal hazard mitigation techniques available to reduce hailstorm impacts outside of the emergency preparedness procedures and severe weather warning systems already in place (i.e. mass public notifications that recommend immediate protective actions).
 Agriculture is the most affected by hailstorms, but there are no measures that can be implemented to protect crops from hail.
-Therefore, hail - while a hazard in Ulster County - has not been identified as a hazard to be addressed in the plan at this time.
-The only municipality in Ulster County to report that it considers hailstorms to be a significant hazard is the Town of Marlborough, which has both the highest proportion and total acreage of agricultural land use in the County.
-In the absence of hail mitigation measures for crops, there is not sufficient overall concern to warrant
+Therefore, hail - while a hazard in Ulster County to report that it considers hailstorms to be a significant hazard is the Town of Marlborough, which has both the highest proportion and total acreage of agricultural land use in the County.
+In the absence of hail mitigation plan at this time, although future plan updates may revisit the hail hazard at a later date.